tapjs/libtap/README.md

   `tap` does things that are useful by default, if this causes problems for your code you may wish to go lower level.

+### Recursive rmdir

+Some parts of `libtap` require a recursive rmdirSync function.
+In node.js 12.10.0+ the default implementation is `dir => fs.rmdirSync(dir, {recursive: true})`.
+For older versions of node.js you must either install `rimraf` or set `require('libtap/settings').rmdirRecursiveSync` with another implementation.  `tap` installs `rimraf` unconditionally so this is only a concern to direct `libtap` users who support older versions of node.js.

+It is not considered semver-major for a libtap function to use recursive rmdir where it previously did not.
+If you test on older versions of node.js then you must ensure a user-space implementation is available even if it is not currently needed.

 ## Environmental changes still in place

 * signal-exit is run